chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 	- They retrieve Tail's Gem weapon artefact: a [kujang](https://en.wikipedia.org/wiki/Kujang_(weapon)).
 - They celebrate!
 - Sisu suddenly falls to the ground, transforming into a human version of herself.
-	- "I think I’m losing my magic, because the Gem is shattered!
+	- "I’ve lost my dragon form because the Gem is shattered!
 We can’t take our sweet time.
 But now that you don't have to disguise me, the rest should be easy!"
 	- "This one was easy, but the rest of them are being held by a bunch of no-good *binturis*."

 #### Fang Ambush